 We are a family practice and your complete satisfaction and comfort is our number one priority.
-We offer you and your family a warm and inviting atmosphere with a team of dedicated staff to provide you with the highest quality patient care and up to date treatments.
-Our team is made up of 11 Dentists, a Dental Hygienist and a Dental Hygienist/Therapist
+We offer you and your family a warm and inviting atmosphere with a team of dedicated staff to provide you with the highest quality patient care and up to date treatment.
+Our team is made up of eleven Dentists, a Dental Hygienist and a Dental Hygienist/Therapist

 We take the time to hear what your needs and concerns are and work with you to achieve your desired and healthiest smile possible.

 We understand that a visit to the Dentist isn’t the most pleasant thing to experience.
 Find out how we aim to offer you a pleasant, enjoyable and pain free experience – starting with the first step – by contacting our surgery.

 Restoring a smile can be complete for many reasons.
 If you are missing one or many teeth, this does not only affect your appearance, it can also affect your speech and jaw movements; this can ultimately affect your entire body health.

 If you are looking to improve your smile, it doesn’t always have to be for health reasons, you may just not be happy with a particular aspect.
 Cosmetic dentistry incorporates all aspects of dentistry to create an aesthetically enhanced appearance and allow you to look and feel better.